AparnaSuresh9/aparna-portfolio/README.md

 With over 3 years of experience in industry and research, I’ve developed systems ranging from Retrieval-Augmented Generation (RAG) pipelines and LLM-based applications to ETL workflows, interactive dashboards, and cloud-native deployments.
 I enjoy transforming complex datasets into actionable insights through MLOps, prompt engineering, and scalable infrastructure.

-I also teach Java and Python at a family-run computer training center, mentoring students on foundational programming and applied problem-solving.

 💡 Interests: Generative AI, Big Data, Machine Learning, Visualization

 ---